groovy-tutorial/groovy-tutorial/manuscript/08_03_PropertiesFields.md

 I> ## Properties become fields
 I> Whilst you used `def name` for your property, Groovy actually creates a `private` field for you behind the scenes.

+The previous code didn't declare a specific type for each field so `def` is implied.
+We can specify a type for a field by stating the type after the access modifier:

 {title="A basic person class with three typed fields",lang=groovy}

 	class Person {
 	    public String name
 	    private String email